jooy2/terser-glob/README.md

 A CLI module that allows you to work with multiple files at once using the glob pattern in the terser cli.

-[Terser](https://terser.org) It's the same as how to use CLI, but there are a few differences in this module.

-- You can use the `glob` pattern for file paths (paths must be enclosed in quotes)

 To learn how to use the Terser CLI, follow these links: https://github.com/terser/terser?tab=readme-ov-file#command-line-usage

 ## How-to-use

+[Terser](https://terser.org) It's the same as how to use CLI, but there are a few differences in this module.

+- You can use the `glob` pattern for file paths (paths must be enclosed in quotes).
+You can also specify each file individually without using the glob pattern.
+- If an output path is set, it must be a directory.
+We currently do not support combining multiple files into one.

 ```text
 terser-glob filePathOrGlobPattern [terser-cli-options]